GuilhermeRossato/vivo-router-data-extractor/README.md

 ## Arguments

 ```
+--only-status      Only extract status variables, disabling statistics
+--only-statistics  Only extract statistics variables, disabling status
---debug        Logs verbose execution data to strerr
+--debug            Prints execution logs to standard error pipe (stderr)
---skip-start   Skip the variables from the starting state
+--skip-start       Disables printing of initial variables on start
 --date             Adds the current date (in local time) to the beggining of the line
 ```

 ## Configuration